 - Tea – as most tea bags have plastic in them, we drink loose leaf teas.
 So we’re always on the lookout for loose leaf teas that you can get unpackaged.
 Usually this is not very easy in New Zealand.
 However, if you’re in Kaikōura then you’re super lucky than you can get a HUGE range of locally-blended herbal and infused teas put into your own containers at Wildflower Botanicals, 8 West End, Kaikōura.

 - Coffee – wherever possible, we encourage people to find places that sell whole or ground coffee beans unpackaged and have them put in BYO bags/containers.
 In Kaikōura, your best option is Star Roast Coffee, 598 Kincaid Road, Hapuku – just give them a call before you go to make sure they’re around.
 Waimakariri has several options for coffee: both the Rangiora New World on Good Street, and Bin Inn Rangiora at 87 Ivory Street sell loose coffee beans and have grinders available.
-For locally roasted options, head to Crema Cafe, 196 High Street, Rangiora, who stores their ‘Custom Roast Coffee’ in glass jars, the contents of which can be transferred into a BYO bag or container; Coffee Culture, 113 High Street, Rangiora, 121 Raven Quay, Kaiapoi; and Three Llamas Gourmet Coffee, 65 Main North Road, Woodend, who are more than happy to put their ethically sourced and organic beans/grinds straight into your BYO container.
+For locally roasted options, head to Crema Cafe, 196 High Street, Rangiora, who stores their ‘Custom Roast Coffee’ in glass jars, the contents of which can be transferred into a BYO bag or container; Coffee Culture, 113 High Street, Rangiora, 121 Raven Quay, Kaiapoi; Three Llamas Gourmet Coffee, 65 Main North Road, Woodend, who are more than happy to put their ethically sourced and organic beans/grinds straight into your BYO container; and Red Eight, 145 Williams Street, Kaiapoi.
 In Selwyn, you can get fresh coffee beans/grinds in BYO bags/containers at Coffee Culture, 19 Gerald Street, Lincoln; at The Lincoln Pantry, 5 Robert Street, Lincoln or at New World Rolleston, 92 Rolleston Drive, Rolleston.
-Apart from loose/unpackaged coffee beans, New World Rolleston also stocks Christchurch Roaster Caffe Prima‘s coffee, which comes in Econic‘s home compostable packaging.
-If you’re into instant coffee, Trade Aid’s Instant comes in home compostable packaging.
-We saw this stocked at New World Lincoln, 77 Gerald Street, Lincoln and New World Rolleston, 92 Rolleston Drive, Rolleston.

-- Milk – a great way to get milk zero waste is to look out for milk vending machines that allow you to get milk in reusable glass bottles – you simply pay for the glass bottle(s) the first time you get milk, and from then on you just refill these bottles whenever you visit.
+- Milk – at The Butcher’s Mistress, 84 High Street, Rangiora you can get Aunt Jean’s milk in reusable glass bottles (simply return the empties to the store when you come to get your new full bottles and your empties will be returned to the milk company for sterilisation and refill – yay!).
+Another great way to get milk zero waste is to look out for milk vending machines that allow you to get milk in reusable glass bottles – you simply pay for the glass bottle(s) the first time you get milk, and from then on you just refill these bottles whenever you visit.
 In Waimakariri there’s one such vending machine at Cavan Farm Fresh Milk, 56 Ashley Gorge Road, Oxford.
 In Selwyn District, there’s a milk vending machine in Kirwee at Aylesbury Creamery, 862 Aylesbury Road, Kirwee.
 Otherwise, your best bet is probably going to be milk powder from a bulk bin at Bin Inn Rangiora, 87 Ivory Street, Rangiora (or the ingredients to make non-dairy milk – oats, threaded coconut, nuts – from a bulk bin).

 KITCHEN/FOOD PACKAGING ALTERNATIVES

 Say “no more” to disposable takeaway coffee cups and plastic water bottles by getting yourself reusables instead (shout out to The Lincoln Pantry who have gone disposable takeaway cup free – leading the way!!).
-Get reusable water bottles at Jade Kiwi, 78 West End, Kaikōura (glass and metal); Little Rock, 60 West End, Kaikōura (glass and metal); Genevieve’s, 47 West End, Kaikōura (glass and metal); Haven, West End, Kaikōura (glass); Ruby Six, 6 Markham Street, Amberley; Wee Kiwi, 4/176 High Street, Rangiora (small size, metal); and Industria, 15 Masefield Drive, Rolleston (metal).
+Get reusable water bottles at Jade Kiwi, 78 West End, Kaikōura (glass and metal); Little Rock, 60 West End, Kaikōura (glass and metal); Genevieve’s, 47 West End, Kaikōura (glass and metal); Haven, West End, Kaikōura (glass); Ruby Six, 6 Markham Street, Amberley; Wee Kiwi, 4/176 High Street, Rangiora (small size, metal); Kaiapoi North Pharmacy, 40-42 Charles Street, Kaiapoi; and Industria, 15 Masefield Drive, Rolleston (metal).

 There are heaps of places to buy reusable takeaway coffee cups in North Canterbury: